Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 Toxicity of Philodendron Spiritus Sancti

-Philodendron has their share of toxicity because of calcium oxalate crystals.
+Philodendron has its share of toxicity because of calcium oxalate crystals in its parts.

 In humans, it can induce symptoms like irritation in the mouth skin, difficulty breathing and swallowing, vomiting, swollen tongue, etc.